-Since joining White & Case I have really enjoyed the close link we have with the diversity and inclusion team and being a part of some forward-thinking initiatives and events.
-We recently ran a development programme for black men alongside Business in The Community (BITC) and in association with the Black Men in Law Network, and the feedback from the attendees was incredible.
+Since joining White & Case I have really enjoyed the close link we have with the diversity and inclusion team and being a part of forward-thinking initiatives and events.
+We ran a development programme for black men alongside Business in The Community (BITC) and in association with the Black Men in Law Network, and the feedback from the attendees was incredible.

-Unfortunately, not all candidates understand the importance of the cover letter and we still see too many generic letters.
-If you can replace ‘White & Case’ with the name of one our competitors in a cover letter and it still works, you are not tailoring your application enough and are missing out on the chance to set out why you are interested in White & Case specifically.
+Unfortunately, not all candidates understand the importance of the cover letter and we still receive many generic cover letters.
+If you can replace ‘White & Case’ with the name of one our competitors in a cover letter and it still works, you haven’t tailored your application enough and are missing out on the chance to show us why you are interested in White & Case specifically.

 Yes, all experience is relevant and we encourage candidates to talk about the jobs and placements they have done – we are interested in the journey you have been on to get to where you are now.
 The attributes we are looking for are not exclusive to law, so there are lots of ways that candidates can demonstrate their transferable skills.

 We run an assessment centre for direct training contract applicants only.
 Successful candidates reach this stage after the online application form, a video interview and telephone interview.
 During the assessment centre candidates undertake a written assessment, face-to-face interview with a member of the graduate resourcing and development team and an associate, plus an interactive group exercise.

 For the vacation scheme, the assessment process begins with the online application, followed by a video interview, face-to-face interview and written task.
 Assessment of candidates is then ongoing during the vacation scheme, with the same tasks undertaken as a direct applicant would during an assessment centre, and the interview with two partners taking place during the second week of the scheme.

-The best way to find the right fit for you is to attend events, whether virtual or physical, such as law fairs and insight days to have meaningful conversations with people from law firms – if you can picture yourself working alongside them, that is a really positive sign.
+The best way to find the right fit for you is to attend events, whether virtual or physical, such as law fairs and insight days to have meaningful conversations with people from law firms – if you can picture yourself working alongside them, that is a positive sign.
 We offer opportunities to do just that from a candidate’s first year at university, through every stage to graduate level.